Content

 1. Find data easier

-This is basically a search tool, which helps you find information way faster than looking through everything by hand.
+This is basically a search tool that helps you find information way faster by using a search key to locate specific data rather than looking through everything manually.

 2. Puts everything together